-An expanse of green grass is one of the great traditions of the typical Aussie garden.
-It's hard to imagine a home in the suburbs without the 'show' lawn in front and the family-sized cricket pitch or footy field out the back.
+An expanse of green grass is one of the great traditions of the typical Kiwi garden.
+It's hard to imagine a home in the suburbs without the 'show' lawn in front and the family-sized cricket pitch out the back.

 From the quarter acre block to the inner city terrace courtyard, they’ve long been a source of great pleasure and, lets be honest, pride.